Finland prepares ″national solution″ to prevent Russians from entering the country

 The measures “may include new legislation, to be adopted very quickly, or an interpretation of the law in force,” he added.

-Helsinki calls for a concerted European decision, but “can’t be sure that it will happen quickly”, stressed Haavisto.
+Helsinki calls for a concerted European decision, but “can’t be sure it will happen quickly”stressed Haavisto.

 According to a poll published on Wednesday by the newspaper Ilta-Sanomat, around 70% of Finns want an end to the issuance of tourist visas for Russian citizens.